 Whether it is EMILY IN PARIS, Rome, or Venice, they all feel the same.
 Emily (Lily Collins) can travel to any stunning location, wear a gorgeous, designer outfit, fall in and out of love, and the plot would not change one iota.
 This is a fluff series and not to be examined under a microscope.
 It is exactly what it professes to be…a romantic, sexy, drama/trauma series that should be enjoyed with plenty of popcorn and expensive wine or champagne.

 The writers have made sure not to tax anyone’s brain in the creation of each story arc.
 It is what it is.
 No more.
 No less.
 If this is what your heart aches for, then tune in and be prepared to be dazzled by oodles of exquisite clothes and accessories.
-It is truly not believable, but then no one ever said it would be.
-Remember, all is fair when dealing with love and running a marketing/PR office.
+It is genuinely not believable, but then no one ever said it would be.
+Remember, all is fair when it comes to love and running a marketing/PR office.
 All any of them have to do is look great while displaying a happy face.Â